Quant-NTU/persistence-middleware/docs/Portfolio.md

 #### Situation 2: User has portfolio(s)

 The system shows all the user's portfolios in a table.
-Each portoflio shall have the name, description, value, created date, updated date and a list of actions.
+Each portfolio shall have the name, description, value, created date, updated date and a list of actions.
 The actions are:

 - view detail of this portfolio, denoted with an eye icon
 - edit this portfolio, denoted with a pen icon